Netherlands hero image

 9 Days

-- Adds Friesland overnight with partner engagement or creation retreat.
+• Adds a Friesland overnight with partner engagement or a creation retreat.

-- Includes more Amsterdam depth (Van Gogh Museum, Hermitage) and city partner visits.
+• Includes more Amsterdam museum depth (including the Van Gogh Museum) and additional city partner visits.

 12 Days

-- Combines Amsterdam + southern corridor + northern retreats at a slower pace.
+• Combines Amsterdam, the southern corridor, and northern retreats at a slower pace.

-- Flex day for service project, cycling excursion, or extension to Belgium or Germany.
+• Flex day for a service project, cycling excursion, or extension to Belgium or Germany.

 Best Time to Go

-- April through early June features tulip season, mild weather, and longer daylight—ideal for outdoor gatherings and fundraising walks.
+• April through early June features tulip season, mild weather, and longer daylight, which works well for outdoor gatherings and fundraising walks.

-- Advent (late November–December) brings Christmas markets, light festivals, and choir opportunities—pack for cooler temps and plan early for museum slots.
+• Advent (late November–December) brings Christmas markets, light festivals, and choir opportunities; pack for cooler temperatures and plan early for museum slots.

 Group Logistics